Dreksal/Cinema-Room-REST/README.md

 # Cinema-Room-REST
 ## About project
-This is a project from hyperskill.org.
+This is a project idea from hyperskill.org.
 It's about simulating RESTful service which handles some HTTP requests in controllers, creates services, and responds with JSON objects.
+All rights reserved.

 ## How it works?
 When you are running this program, you can use POSTMAN app to send some requests (GET, POST) to this app.
 It has some endpoints, such as: